Kanchipuram is a city in Tamil Nadu which is renowned for its Kanchipuram Sarees and is also referred to as the golden city of a thousand temples.

-Apart from the cultural significance which includes the music, the folk dance and several other things, you can also visit Kanchipuram for its history, impact of Hinduism as well as its impeccable architectural marvels like Kamakshi Temple and Kailasnathar Temple.
+Apart from the cultural significance which includes music, folk dance, and several other things, you can also visit Kanchipuram for its history, the impact of Hinduism as well as its impeccable architectural marvels like Kamakshi Temple and Kailasnathar Temple.

 Kanchipuram has time and again been referred to as the Banaras of the South by none other than the renowned poet Kalidasa (AD 366 - AD 446).